salesagility/SuiteCRM/tests/README.md

 ## Test Environments

 The SuiteCRM Test Suite can support different environments.
-You can see the different environments in tests/_env folder.
+You can see the different configurations for test environments in tests/_env folder.
 There are different prefixes depending the testing environment you deploy.

 - selenium- Configures the features for selenium web driver environment